juzt3/ceserver-api/README.md

 This repository contains a selection of key functions from the client-side API of ceserver.
-It includes primary functionalities to read from and write to memory, as well as to list processes.
+It includes primary functionalities to read and write to memory, as well as to list processes.
 Feel free to submit pull requests if you wish to implement additional functions.